Radiology training in the United States of America

 Oral and written exams were once a part of the training pathway but were discontinued after 2013.
 No exam similar to the RANZCR viva examinations or FRCR 2B viva is currently part of the training pathway in the United States.

-Starting in 2016, radiology training will be differentiated into two tracks
+In 2016, radiology training was differentiated into two tracks

 - IR: interventional radiology